 Thomas Ébélé from SloWeAre moderated a panel about “why consumers want more transparency” on Sunday.
 Guest in the talk have been: Catherine Dauriac – Directeur of Fashion Revolution France, Cindy Durdan CSR & Supply Chain Manager at Ekyog, Hélène Lucas who is the Communications Director of the shoe brand Panafrica, as well as Marie Demaegt being Project Manager Creation & Innovation at CELC/ Masters of Linen and Yasmine AUQUIER, Directeur general Rive Droite Paris.
 An interesting remark made by the Catherine Dauriac from Fashion Revolution France, was whether boycotting fast fashion brands could be the right answer or accompanying them to adopt a more sustainable operations would be better.
 This debate, in our opinion, deserves a full dedicated blog on its own – if you want to read more check out our blog on sustainable fashion.

-As a SloWeAre audited brand, Bag Affair was present with 9 other young fashion labels from different categories:
+As a SloWeAre audited brand, Bag Affair was present with 9 other young fashion labels from different categories at Impact Who’s Next

 Muse and Marlowe – The sustainable feminine wardrobe.
 Muse and Marlowe does produce in France with GOTS certified materials, ships to you in recycled materials and even the hang tag has some seeds inside so that you can actually plant it.
-Sustainable and creative!
+Above all sustainable and creative!

 Antagony – Unisex fashion in a lifestyle spirit.
 Antagony shows that unisex fashion can be sustainable and look good in an office look as well as casual.
 If you want to create a capsule wardrobe you will find here perfect pieces as well as fashionable highlights.

 Au juste – Clothes 100% recycled and 100% made in France for men and women.
-Did you know that wool can be recycled? – if not check out au juste and learn more about their production process to make something new out of recycled materials.
+Further did you know that wool can be recycled? – if not check out au juste and learn more about their production process to make something new out of recycled materials.

 Upcycling for kids